Nathisonke/YelpCamp-full-Web-app/README.md

 4. Images of campgrounds are uploaded to Cloudinary.
 We can add multiple images for a campground.
 Images can be added and deleted after the creation of Campground solely by the logged in user.
 5. This project is being created using HTML,CSS, Node.js, Express, MongoDB, Javascript, EJS, and Bootstrap.
 Passport.js is used to handle authentication.

-# ORDER OF LANGUAGE USES
+# ORDER OF LANGUAGE USED

 Frontend - HTML,  Bootstrap and Javascript